hl-valdemar/BSc-Thesis/report/main.typ

 In contextual RL, we use the concept of a Contextual MDP.

-#attention("Contextual MDP")[
+#attention([Contextual MDP])[
-    A Markov Decision Process augmented with a context variable that determines the specific dynamics of the environment.
+    A Markov Decision Process augmented with a context variable that determines the specific dynamics of the environment @hallak2015contextualmarkovdecisionprocesses.
     This allows us to model uncertainty about the true environment through uncertainty about the context.
 ]